-- In a small saucepan, heat all the ingredients for Sauce to a boil.
+- In a small saucepan, heat all the ingredients for the sauce to a boil.
 Then reduce the heat and simmer for 15-20 minutes until the sauce thickens and reduced.
 The sauce will continue to thicken as it cools.
 Keep the sauce in a mason jar and store in the refrigerator for up to a month.

-- Meanwhile, cut the wings at the joint.
-Rinse in cold water and pat dry with paper towel.
+- Meanwhile, cut the wings at the joint and pat dry with paper towels.

 - Dredge the chicken wings in potato starch and remove the excess.

-- For the 2nd time, deep fry at 350F (180C) until the wings are crispy, about 5 minutes.
+- For the 2nd time, deep fry at 350ºF (180ºC) until the wings are crispy, about 3-5 minutes.
 The wings should be golden brown.